How to Clean Granite Countertops and Make Them Shine

 - razor blade and gloves (optional)

 If you love to cook in the kitchen, granite countertops are a great addition to your home.
 Granite is one of the sturdiest countertop materials on the market.
 It stands up well to everyday wear and tear and is resistant to scratches.
 It also resists heat well.
 Granite is a porous material, so it absorbs liquids.
 However, as long as you apply a sealant yearly, your granite countertop should last you for years to come.
-Applying a sealant is easy.
-Just follow the instructions on the sealant packaging, and reapply at least once a year.
+Applying a sealant is easy; just follow the instructions on the sealant packaging.

-Keeping your granite countertops clean is just as important as sealing it.
-Below we share steps on how to disinfect and help your granite countertops shine.
+Keeping your granite countertops clean is just as important as sealing them.
+Below we share steps on how to make your countertops shine with a DIY granite cleaner.

 Step 1: Clean Off the Counters